Thinking about ... connector resistance

 Part 1 deals with structural strength, and Part 2 with flight behavior.
 We will therefore focus solely on EN 926-1.

-As part of this certification process, the glider undergoes 2 tests: one involving a violent impact (1000 daN to 1200 daN) on the glider, which must emerge unscathed (it's the calibrated fuse that must break, not the glider or its components), and a structural resistance test which consists of a incremental load increase, with the glider inflated at the rear of a vehicle, up to a maximum of 8G, i.e. 8 times the maximum PTV. of the glider concerned.
-Once this value has been reached, the glider is released for analysis.
-No structural damage should be observed.
-This load is distributed over the entire canopy, from the fabric, seams and lines to the risers.
-And it's these that will receive the connectors that link the glider to the harness.
+As part of this certification process, the wing undergoes two tests: one involves subjecting the wing to a violent impact (1000 DaN to 1200 DaN), which it must withstand without damage (it is the calibrated fuse that must fail, not the wing or its components), and a structural strength test consisting of a load increase, with the wing inflated at the rear of a vehicle, up to a maximum of 8G, i.e., 8 times the maximum PTV of the wing in question.
+Once this value is reached, the wing is released for analysis.
+No structural damage must be observed.
+This load is distributed over the entire wing, the fabric, the seams, the lines, but also over the risers.
+And it is the risers that will receive the connectors used to connect the wing to the harness.

-In the case of a wing designed for tandem flight, each connector linking the spreaders to the wing must have a minimum strength of 9.6kN.
-With a 240kg PTV loaded at 8G.
+In the case of a wing designed for tandem flight, each connector linking the spreaders to the wing must have a minimum strength of 9.6KN.
+With a 240kg GVW loaded at 8G.

 SPACERS: LTF NfL II 91/09 standard

 A load corresponding to 9G of max PTV is applied to the canopy connection, using the pilot and passenger connections as anchor points (high and low points successively).
 The same tests are carried out with the reserve parachute anchor point.
-For a maximum PTV of 240kg on tandem wings, we obtain a load value of 21.6kN (with G rounded off to 10m/s²).
-Or 10.8kN on each spreader.
+For a maximum GVW of 240kg on two-seaters, we obtain a load value of 21.6KN (with G rounded off to 10m/s²).
+Or 10.8KN on each spreader.

 EMERGENCY PARACHUTE: Standard EN 12491

-When considering the rescue parachute and its connection to the harness, it is unfortunately not possible to refer to a strength value quoted in kN.
-This is because the structural test is not carried out in the same way as for canopies, with a load increase and a calibrated fuse.
-The reserve parachute and its test system are released from a height sufficient to reach a speed of 60m/s (at the most restrictive), then the opening is triggered.
+Considering the emergency parachute and its connection to the harness, it is unfortunately not possible to refer to a resistance value expressed in KN.
+This is because the structural test is not carried out in the same way as for wings, with a load increase and a calibrated fuse.
+The reserve parachute and its testing system are dropped from a height sufficient to reach a speed of 60 m/s (at the most demanding), then the opening is triggered.
 The parachute must withstand this test without any damage.
-Unfortunately, it's not possible to extract a kN value that would help us define the minimum strength of the connector to the reserve risers or harness (if the reserve risers are an integral part of the reserve parachute).
-We'll have to find another way of determining this value...
+Unfortunately, it is not possible to extract a value in KN that would help us define the minimum strength of the connector linking the emergency risers or the harness if the emergency risers are an integral part of the emergency parachute).
+We will have to find another way to determine this value...

-The harness is the central piece of paragliding equipment.
-The glider and rescue system (parachute and risers) are attached to it, either directly or via various connectors.
-The reference standard will therefore be of prime importance when it comes to the expected structural strength of the connectors.
+The harness the central component of a paraglider's equipment.
+It is to the harness that the wing and the reserve system (parachute and risers) are attached, either directly or via various connectors.
+The reference standard will therefore be essential in terms of the structural strength expected of the connectors.

-For the wing connection, we have a test that applies 15kN symmetrically, and therefore applies 7.5kN to each of the anchor points.
+For the sail connection, we have a test that applies 15KN symmetrically, and therefore applies 7.5KN to each of the anchor points.
 The same applies to the emergency riser anchors at the shoulders.
-In the event of a higher pilot weight (120kg), the minimum value on each anchor is increased to 9kN.
+In the event of a higher pilot weight (120kg), the minimum value on each anchor is increased to 9KN.

-There is one particularity in this standard concerning emergency risers.
-If these are supplied and permanently attached to the harness, the test value is 15kN.
-On the other hand, if they are detachable or supplied separately, the load value applied to the rescue risers rises to 24kN!
-This theoretically gives us a minimum resistance of 12kN on the connectors that will have to link them to the harness.
+There is a special feature in this standard concerning emergency lifts.
+If these are supplied and permanently attached to the harness, the test value is 15 kN.
+However, if they are detachable or supplied separately, the load value applied to the emergency lifts increases to 24 kN!
+This theoretically gives us a minimum resistance of 12 kN on the connectors that will be used to connect them to the harness.

 It's not easy to find your way around, is it?